darkwhispering/EP-Hashimage/readme.txt

 *The versions below 2.3.3 of the plugin used the webservers default temp folder as cache folder.
 For the most the will work perfect, but in some cases it might not and you end up with broken images as result.
 A quick fix for this is to go into the plugin folder and change the cache folder path in timthumb-config.php.
 This might be updated as an option in the settings page in the future.*

 == Changelog ==

+= 4.0.0b01 =
+* Most of the plugin has been rewritten to make it more flexible and easier to use.
+* Added support to search for images directly on instagram (instagram client_id key needed).
+* In beta, expect that thers might be some bug and errors if you try it.
+* This beta will break old settings!
+Make sure you go over your settings again.

 = 3.1.1 =
 * Fixed missing expire time for the caching